Tonioot/BoostX-Token-API/README.md

 This script defines a `/buy_tokens` command for a Discord bot.
 It allows authorized users to purchase tokens using the BoostX API, verifies if the user has permission, and saves the purchased tokens to a local file.
 After the transaction, it sends a confirmation message to the user with the details or an error message if something fails.

 Make sure you configure everything so it works with your Boost Bot (for Developers)

+**get_balance.py**

+This scripts fetches the balance of the api thats placed in the config.
+Make sure you configure everything so it works with your Boost Bot (for Developers)